xiaohanchi/COCA/README.md

   tox.SOC = tox.SOC, eff.SOC = eff.SOC, tox.B = tox.B, eff.B = eff.B,
   tox.AB = tox.AB, eff.AB.s1 = eff.AB.s1, eff.AB.s2 = eff.AB.s2,
   tox.isomat = matrix(c(2, 1), byrow = T, nrow = 1),
-  tox.upper = 0.30, eff.lower = 0.07, Cs = 0.80, C.f1 = 0.90, C.f2 = 0.90,
+  tox.upper = 0.30, eff.lower = 0.07, Cs = 0.80, Ct = 0.9, C.f1 = 0.90, C.f2 = 0.90,
   utility.score = c(0, 40, 60, 100), rho = 0.2, prior.sample = 1e5, n.simu = 5000
   )
 ```

     #> $stage1_output
     #> termination (%)       dose1 (%)       dose2 (%)   selection (%)              EN
-    #>            1.56           83.34           15.10           83.34           43.78
+    #>            1.56           83.34           15.10           83.34           43.80
     #>
     #> $stage2_output
     #> Power (%)    GP (%)    SR (%)   OSR (%)        EN
-    #>     77.41     73.81     69.16     67.43    104.30
+    #>     76.94     73.47     68.24     66.72    104.20

 In stage 1, we have an 83.34% chance of selecting the correct
-combination dose as the OBD, with an average sample size of 43.78
+combination dose as the OBD, with an average sample size of 43.80
 patients.
-In stage 2, the power of our design is 77.41%, the GP is
+In stage 2, the power of our design is 76.94%, the GP is
-73.81%, the SR is 69.16%, and the OSR is 67.43%, with an average sample
+73.47%, the SR is 68.24%, and the OSR is 66.72%, with an average sample
-size of 104.30 patients.
-In total, the trial requires an average of
+size of 104.2 patients.
+In total, the trial requires an average of 148.0
-148.08 patients (43.78 in stage 1 and 104.30 in stage 2).
-For
+patients (43.8 in stage 1 and 104.2 in stage 2).
+For illustration, here
-illustration, here we set `prior.sample = 1e5` (i.e., $10^5$ prior draws
+we set `prior.sample = 1e5` (i.e., $10^5$ prior draws per simulation) to
-per simulation) to balance computational speed and result accuracy.
-This
+balance computational speed and result accuracy.
+This code may take
-code may take approximately 10–20 minutes to run, depending on your
+approximately 10–20 minutes to run, depending on your system
-system specifications.
-To reproduce the results in our paper, please use
+specifications. **To reproduce the results in our paper, please use
 `prior.sample = 1e6`, though this will require additional computation
-time.
+time.**

 If the ORRs of the combinations in stage 1 are 5% higher than the stage
 2 rates (i.e., period effect = 0.05), run: